niftycode/aws-ec2-start-stop/README.md

 ### EC2 Instance ID

-Enter your **EC2 ID** in the *credentials.txt* file.
+Enter your **EC2 ID** in a file with the name *instance_id.txt* and save this file in your home folder:

+	/Users/[username]/instance_id.txt // Windows
+	/Users/[username]/instance_id.txt // macOS
+	/home/[username]/instance_id.txt // Linux

  Check your EC2 dashboard for the available IDs.

 ### AWS Credentials